BigIskander/xuexihanzi/README.md

 <li>Exhample of the file with words for learning: <b><i>words.txt</i></b></li>
 </ol>
 </p>
+<p>This program is written in Python 3 programming language, with usage of Tkinter librari for GUI.
+Program is compiled by using PyInstaller.</p>
 <p>THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND</p>